sophiagavrila/GCP-Curriculum/gradle/README.md

 class java.lang.String
 ```

-> *Note: You can still variable types like byte, short, int, long, etc with Groovy.
+> *Note: You can still declare variable types like byte, short, int, long, etc with Groovy.
 But you cannot dynamically change the variable type as you have explicitly declared it.*